Skip to content

 Best With Cartridge Razors and Dedicated Electric Head Shaver

-I have not had a lot of experience with the more modern shaving creams that do not lather.
-However, I have tried it with a cartridge razor and wet shaving with a dedicated electric head shaver, and it worked fine and very well with the head shaver.
+I haven’t had a lot of experience with the more modern shaving creams that don’t lather.
+However, I have tried it with a cartridge razor and a dedicated electric head shaver, and it worked fine and very well with the latter.

 collage of reviewer head shaving wet with the Raze Head Shaver

-This type of cream is just that: it is a cream in appearance from a tube and continues to look like a cream once applied.
+This type of cream is exactly that: it appears as a cream in a tube and retains its cream-like consistency once applied.

 As a multi-blade razor comes with a lubrication strip, this type of shave cream works well.
 They seem to work together well.
-This cream does not provide the slickness that a traditional soap or cream provides and is not required as much because of the added lubrication from the gel strip provided.
+This cream does not provide the slickness that a traditional soap or cream typically offers, and is not required as much due to the added lubrication from the gel strip provided.

-I am seeing more guys using this type of cream these days, with some finding it great and others don’t.
-For me, it is missing everything a lather and lubricant is about!
+I’m seeing more men using this type of cream these days, with some finding it great and others not.
+For me, it lacks everything a lather and lubricant are about.

 Head shaving with a dedicated head shaver worked very well because I only require a thin layer of lubricant with this type of shaver.